Predatory Wellness vs Evidence-Based Longevity Medicine

 Without that responsibility, complex medical topics get flattened into content that performs well online but doesn’t translate to real-world care.
 Nuance disappears.
 Context is stripped away.
 What worked for one person under specific circumstances gets presented as a universal solution or even a miracle cure.

 What’s more troubling is that many of these voices are financially rewarded for promoting whatever is newest—supplements, peptides, protocols, devices—often long before there’s meaningful safety or outcome data.
 Algorithms reward confidence and novelty, not caution.
 Yesterday’s breakthrough is quickly replaced by today’s trend, regardless of evidence.
-Conventional medicine is often dismissed as outdated or obstructive and fear becomes a marketing strategy (not unlike politics and religion).

 Statements like:

-• “Doctors don’t want you to know this.”
+- “Doctors don’t want you to know this.”

-• “Western medicine only treats symptoms.”
+- “Western medicine only treats symptoms.”

-• “The system is broken—we are the alternative.”
+- “The system is broken—we are the alternative.”

 What’s actually happening:

-• Nuance is replaced by absolutes: all pharmaceuticals bad, all ‘natural’ interventions good.
+- Nuance is replaced by absolutes: all pharmaceuticals bad, all “natural” interventions good

 Medicine becomes a caricature instead of a discipline—creating false binaries instead of integrative care.

 Real healthcare looks very different.
 It involves sitting with uncertainty, weighing risks and benefits, tracking outcomes over time, and being accountable to patients—not followers.
-It requires the humility to say, “This might help,” rather than, “This will fix you.”

 What Evidence-Based Longevity Medicine Actually Requires

-Responsible longevity medicine starts with diagnostics, not assumptions.
 It acknowledges that human biology is complex, individualized, and constantly changing.
-It doesn’t hide uncertainty behind confident marketing claims.

-Working with Dr. Retzler, I’ve learned that good medicine often means being willing to say:
+Good medicine often means being willing to say:

 “We don’t know yet.”